A Guide to Mobile Asset Tracking: Anytime, Anywhere, Anyone

 Mobile asset tracking is the process of using a mobile device to track assets in and around the workplace.
 And, with 60% of UK employees already using apps for work-related activity, the idea of using mobile devices to track assets can be an appealing one.

-Employees would use their devices, either via an app or web browser, to scan and log assets and update the company’s asset register with all relevant data.
+Employees would use their devices, either via an app or web browser, to scan assets and update the company’s fixed asset register with all relevant data.
 This data could be an asset’s location, the date it was purchased, photos, and much more.
 Then, with this data, businesses can start to build an accurate asset register.

 But, for it to work, a mobile asset tracking system would need to operate alongside a specific tracking technology.
 And there are various technologies to choose from.
 Including Barcodes and QR codes, Radio Frequency Identification (RFID), Global Positioning System (GPS) and Bluetooth.
 Although, choosing the right technology for your business depends on your tracking needs.